alinvdu/PdfToMem/README.md

-# AgenticRagTalk
+# SimpleAgenticRagTalk
-An open source librar y that greatly simplifies document in g estion , conte xt au g mentation and tool usa g e by using advanced techni ques such as ag entic retrie v al system , dynamic c hunking w it h routin g and adv anced ing estion detec tion .
-The librar y is also a v ailable as an MCP ser v er .
+An open source library that greatly simplifies document ingestion , context augmentation and tool usage by using advanced techniques such as agentic retrieval system, dynamic chunking with routing and advanced ingestion detection .
+The library is also available as an MCP server.